Juno9170/Juno9170/README.md

 # Hi there! 👋

-My name is Ryan Zh!
+My name is Ryan Zhu!
 Here, you'll find a mix of projects ranging from web development and AI, to hardware projects like mechanical aimbots and flying helicopters.

 <div align="center">
   <table>